Riding a new way

 Riding a bike is a lot like running a business.
 You learn to do it gradually, it's fun, there's freedom, but as you become more advanced you also become more fixated on advancing.

-Never truer was this analogy then it is today, where a countless number of apps and measuring devices are available to access your personal metrics on the bike and in your business.
+This analogy has never been truer than today, where countless apps and measuring devices are available to access your personal metrics on the bike and in your business.

 It seemed like the more I got into cycling, the more I got into reading the numbers until at a point I found myself staring at the tiny screen on the handlebars instead of the open road ahead of me.
 I would be asking myself constantly, what's my heart rate, or what kind of power am I putting out?
 Instead of realizing how beautiful the ocean over my shoulder was or feeling the wind on my face, I was in a perpetual race with myself.